How National Grid’s SAP Implementation Damaged Their Company

 The payroll system itself was riddled with defects, as payroll amounts were wrong, causing harm to National Grid and its employees.
 National Grid was not able to pay its employees on time and in accurate amounts, as employees were underpaid, overpaid or not paid at all.
 National Grid’s union workforce was overpaid by approximately $8 million, a loss that National Grid ultimately had to absorb.

-This is quite basic functionality and considered essential for operations.
+This is quite a basic functionality and is considered essential for operations.
 However, it is also a common problem cited in lawsuits against SAP and SAP consulting firms.
 This same issue happened to The City of San Diego, as we cover in the article The Art of Blaming the Client When A Project Goes South.

 Claim #3: National Grid Unable to Operate its Payroll, Supply Chain and Procurement, Accounts Payable and Financial Close